 The problem is, human activities, mainly the burning of fossil fuels and clearcutting of forests, have increased the greenhouse effect and caused global warming.

-This heat is then radiated back up in the form of invisible infrared light; some 90 percent gets absorbed by atmospheric gases, known as greenhouse gases, and redirected back toward the earth, causing further warming.
+This heat (~70 percent reaching to surface) is then radiated back up in the form of invisible infrared light; some 90 percent of it, gets absorbed by atmospheric gases, known as greenhouse gases, and redirected back toward the earth, causing further warming.

 What are greenhouse gases ?A greenhouse gas (GHG) is a gas that absorbs and emits radiant energy within the thermal infrared range, causing the greenhouse effect.